jolie/setup-jolie/README.md

 ## Parameters

 - `version`: desired Jolie version.
 See [Jolie releases](https://github.com/jolie/jolie/releases) for available versions.
-Current default is `1.11.0`.
+Current default is `1.12.0`.
 Note that the `v` used in the GitHub tags of Jolie should not be used.
+- `java-version`: desired Java version.
+Current default is `21`.
+- `node-version`: desired Node version.
+Current default is `20`.

 ## Future work